Can people with cerebral palsy use gait training to improve their walking abilities?

-They understand that gait training is meant to improve their walking, but they don’t know how to set long-term goals because that part of their brain (the prefrontal cortex) doesn’t start developing until their teen years.
+They understand that gait training is meant to improve their walking, but they don’t know how to set long-term goals because that part of their brain (the prefrontal cortex) doesn’t begin to develop until adolescence.

-Walking can easily get mechanical and tedious.
-Virtual reality can help make gait training a lot more fun and engaging so that individuals can perform the repetitions they need through the power of distraction.
+Walking can easily become mechanical and tedious.
+Virtual reality may make gait training more fun and engaging so that individuals can perform the repetitions they need through the power of distraction.